-In these types of scenarios, cleaning the drive completely and creating a new partition with the correct settings is likely to fix the problem, and on Windows 10, you can quickly fix this problem with your USB flash drive, SD card, or another removable drive using a few PowerShell commands.
+In these scenarios, cleaning the drive completely and creating a new partition with the correct settings is likely to fix the problem.
+On Windows 10, you can quickly fix this problem with your USB flash drive, SD card, or another removable drive using a few PowerShell commands.

-In this guide, you’ll learn the steps to use PowerShell commands to repair any USB flash drive that is not accessible and as a result you can’t reformat on Windows 10.
+In this guide, you will learn the steps to use PowerShell commands to repair any USB flash drive that is not accessible, and as a result, you can’t reformat on Windows 10.

 How to repair a USB drive using PowerShell

-Search for Windows PowerShell, right-click the result, and select Run as administrator.
+Search for PowerShell, right-click the result, and select the Run as administrator option.

 Type the following command to identify the removable drive you want to repair and press Enter:

-Type the following command to erase the drive completely and press Enter:
+Type the following command to erase the drive and press Enter:

 Get-Disk 1 | Clear-Disk -RemoveData

-In the above command, make sure to change 1 with the disk number of the drive you want to repair.
-If you specify the number incorrectly, you could end up wiping out the wrong drive causing data loss.
+In the above command, make sure to change “1” with the disk number of the drive you want to repair.
+If you specify the number incorrectly, you could wipe out the wrong drive causing data loss.

 Type Y to confirm that you want to wipe the specified drive and press Enter.